-- Salmon fillets: Try to use fillets similar in size to ensure an even baking time.
+Salmon fillets: Look for fillets similar in size so they finish cooking at the same time.
 (You can use fillets with or without the skin for this recipe.)

-- Dijon mustard: We use smooth dijon mustard but grainy dijon can be used instead.
-(Grainy dijon will add texture and give your salmon a more mustardy flavor.)
+Dijon mustard: We use smooth dijon mustard for ours but grainy mustard can be used instead.
+(Grainy mustard will add texture and give your salmon a more mustard-forward flavor.)

-How To Bake Maple Mustard Salmon In The Oven
+How To Make Maple Mustard Salmon In The Oven

-- Prepare your salmon.
-Place the salmon fillets in your prepared dish and brush them with your glaze.
+3. Prepare the salmon.
+Then place the salmon fillets in your prepared dish and brush them with your glaze.
 (If using fillets with the skin on, place your salmon skin side down in the dish.)
-Then sprinkle each fillet with salt, pepper and paprika.
+Then sprinkle each fillet with salt, pepper, paprika and dried dill (if using).

-- Bake.
-Place the dish in the oven and bake for 10-12 minutes or until the salmon flakes easily with a fork.
+4. Bake!
+Place the dish in the oven and bake for 10-12 minutes or until the salmon is cooked through and flakes easily with a fork.

 - How do I know when my salmon is done baking?
-Your salmon should be a pinkish orangish color throughout and flake easily with a fork.
+Your salmon should flake easily with a fork and be a pink-orangish color throughout.

 - Can I save my leftover salmon?
 Absolutely!
-Just place your leftover fillets in an airtight container and keep them stored in the fridge.
-They should stay good for 3-4 days is stored properly.
+Place your leftover fillets in an air tight container and keep them stored in the refrigerator.
+They should stay good for up to 3-4 days if stored properly.